CMPUT301F23T09/Bread-Heads/README.md

 # Bread Heads Inventory Manager

-A simple app to manage a list of inventories.
+A simple app to manage an inventory.
+Inventories consist of a list of items with useful fields, including description, make, model, comment, and value.
+This list can be modified, filtered, and sorted.

 Currently an early WIP.
 Basic list functionality is in place.
 Tag management is implemented on the backend but currently not functional in-app pending UI implementation.
 Attaching photos from galleries and retrieving them from Firestore is functional.
 We are working on expanding features to include: